-The members of senior management have held the positions indicated above for more than five years except Mr. Philippe Roy who was the Chief Technological Officer until April 2013, and Mr. Robert Desautels who was Vice-President - Marketing, Technology and Customer Solutions at Quebecor World, WorldColor and Quad/Graphics from 2008 to 2012, and who was Senior Vice-President Marketing at D-BOX from 2013 to October 2014.
+The members of senior management have held the positions indicated above for more than five years except (i) Mr. Philippe Roy who was the Chief Technological Officer until April 2013, (ii) Mr. Robert Desautels who was Vice-President - Marketing, Technology and Customer Solutions at Quebecor World, WorldColor and Quad/Graphics from 2008 to 2012, and who was Senior Vice-President Marketing at D-BOX from 2013 to October 2014, and (iii) Mr. Sébastien Mailhot, who served as Chief Executive Officer of Carreaux Ceragres before he was hired by the Corporation in 2015 as Senior Vice-President, Corporate Development and Operations.